 Over the years, NPS has evolved from a simple survey metric into one of the most widely used benchmarks in customer experience.
 Companies use it to:

-Track customer loyalty over time
+- Track customer loyalty over time

-Identify customers at risk of churning
+- Identify customers at risk of churning

-Compare performance across teams, products, or locations
+- Compare performance across teams, products, or locations

-Understand how customer experience impacts growth
+- Understand how customer experience impacts business growth

 What Is NPS Software?

-At a basic level, NPS tools help teams send surveys, collect responses, and calculate the NPS score automatically.
+At a basic level, NPS tools help teams send nps surveys, collect responses, and calculate the NPS score automatically.
 More advanced platforms go beyond scores.
 They connect customer feedback with workflows, alerts, and customer data so teams can take action quickly.

-In 2026, modern NPS software typically helps teams:
+Modern NPS software typically helps teams:

-Send NPS surveys at key moments in the customer journey, such as after onboarding, purchases, or support interactions
+- Send NPS surveys at key moments in the customer journey, such as after onboarding, purchases, or support interactions

-Get real-time alerts when detractors respond
+- Get real-time alerts when detractors respond

-Close the feedback loop with structured follow-ups and ownership
+- Close the feedback loop with structured follow-ups and ownership

 Why Is NPS Software Important for Measuring Customer Loyalty?